If you find an error in an existing translation, please file a bug using the translation template. CC "email@example.com". Thank you!

 Workflow for how strings get translated for Google Chrome

-- String gets added to a grd file
+- Strings get added to a grd file

-- Translators are provided with the new grd files
+- [BlackCloudOfMagic] Translators are provided with the new strings

 - <internal link> Further internal detail about this semi-automated process here. </internal link>

-- Translations are created and new xtb files are generated
+- [BlackCloudOfMagic] Translations are created and dumped to xtb files

-- The new xtb files are checked into the Chromium source tree
+- Changes to xtb files are checked into the Chromium source tree

 Strings are included on all platforms by default and will needlessly increase the download size if not used.
 It's important to judiciously surround strings with an appropriate <if> clauses to ensure that they are only included on the platforms where they're actually used.